sandeshbhusal/netlifytest/posts/Interval-partitioning.md

 The next thing that we're going to do is check the algorithm for its timing bounds.
 There are some steps in this algorithm, for which the timing bounds are different.

 1. Start - No time
-2. Customer Care employee List = [Kelliane] - No time required, simple array initialization
+2. Customer Care employee List = [Kelly] - No time required, simple array initialization
 3. Sort calls according to start time - This operation requires the same amount of time as the sorting algorithm taken into consideration.
 For this example, let's assume MergeSort, which requires $O(nlog(n))$ complexity to sort a given list of size $n$.
 4. Now, we enter a loop.
 This loop is repeated $n$ times; i.e. for every call in the queue.
 So the time complexity contributed by this loop is $O(n)$.
 5. We are yet to complete analysing the operations *inside* the loop.
 Inside the loop, the tasks are: